We’re unique, we’re peer led

 • Zoe Bradshaw

-MANAGER | NELSON NEEDLE EXCHANGE
+MANAGER NELSON MARBOROUGH

 Originally from Wales, Zoe moved to Aotearoa in the mid-'90s and now calls Nelson home.
 With a Bachelor of Health Science, Postgraduate Diploma of Public Health, and extensive health and safety knowledge, she is passionate about harm reduction and social justice.